syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/scales.md

 ## Calculate radius and center based on angle

-This feature is used to automatically adjust the radius and center of a circular gauge based on the `StartAngle` and `SweepAngle` properties and enabling the `IsCenterAligned` property of gauge.
+This feature is used to automatically adjust the radius and center of a circular gauge based on the `StartAngle` and `SweepAngle` properties by enable the `IsCenterAligned` property of gauge.

 N> Default value of the IsCenterAligned property is false.